-Again we have seen that the system of Euler equations has no unique solution.
+Again we have seen that the system of Euler equations has no unique solution, only given initial conditions.
 We can choose different velocities that have the same initial velocity and also result, in general, in different pressures.

-How to return to the Eulerian formulation obtained a solution in the Lagrangian formulation?
+How to return to the Eulerian formulation if only was obtained a complete solution in the Lagrangian formulation?
 Previously we already have the solution for velocity in Eulerian formulation, except the pressure value.
-We can choose any convenient velocity $u(t) = (u_1(t), u_2(t), u_3(t))$ to calculate the pressure (9) that complies with the initial conditions (Lagrangian formulation), as we also can choose appropriate u(x, y, z, t) (Eulerian formulation) and x(t), y(t), z(t) to the velocities and positions of the system, calculating (4) as a time function and carrying the result in (7).
-This choose is not completely free because will be necessary to calculate a system of ordinary differential equations to obtain the correct set of x(t), y(t), z(t), such that
+We can choose any convenient velocity $u(t) = (u_1(t), u_2(t), u_3(t))$ to calculate the pressure (11) that complies with the initial conditions (Lagrangian formulation), as we also can choose appropriate u(x,y,z,t) (Eulerian formulation) and x(t),y(t),z(t) to the velocities and positions of the system, calculating (4) as a time function and carrying the result in (7).
+This choose is not completely free because will be necessary to calculate a system of ordinary differential equations to obtain the correct set of x(t),y(t),z(t), such that

-(10) $$\begin{cases} \frac{dx}{dt} = u_1(x, y, z, t) \\ \frac{dy}{dt} = u_2(x, y, z, t) \\ \frac{dz}{dt} = u_3(x, y, z, t) \end{cases}$$
+(14) $$\begin{cases} \frac{dx}{dt} = u_1(x, y, z, t) \\ \frac{dy}{dt} = u_2(x, y, z, t) \\ \frac{dz}{dt} = u_3(x, y, z, t) \end{cases}$$ introducing for this initial positions (x_0, y_0, z_0) conveniently calculated according to (14).
+Thus we will have velocities and pressures that, in principle, can be calculated for any position and time, independently of one another, not only for a single position for each time.
+For different values of (x, y, z) and t we will, in the general case, obtain the velocity and pressure of different volume elements dV, starting from different initial positions (x_0, y_0, z_0) .